While most men will face some issues in the bedroom after prostate cancer treatment, these problems are often temporary or treatable.

 These issues may last several weeks or much longer.
 It depends on the type of treatment you have and how you feel.
 Up to half of men who have nerve-sparing prostate surgery or radiation therapy see improvement in having sex within a year after their treatment.

 Penile rehabilitation is a way to get your penis back into shape after surgery or radiation.
-The idea is use it so you don't lose it.
+The idea is to use it so you don't lose it.

 While there's not a lot of data behind the theory of penile rehabilitation, supporters say frequent erections can raise oxygen levels and improve blood flow, which can keep your penis healthy.

 If you want to try this, you'll need to commit to regular penis stimulation.
 ED treatments can also help with this process.
 Ask your doctor if rehab might work for you.

 Medications: Well-known drugs like sildenafil (Revatio, Viagra), tadalafil (Adcirca, Cialis), and vardenafil (Levitra, Staxyn) are pills you can take to improve blood flow to your penis.
 These can help ED if you've had prostate cancer, but only when your nerves aren't damaged by surgery or radiation.